Oops. There was an error loading this page.

 Sometimes when you wish to act on a relative's behalf you can just phone up and do it - cancelling a medical appointment for example.
 With anything vaguely account-based or financial, you might be able to get things done if you have the right answers to the security questions - as I was.
 But it's better to get registered on the account as an authorised third party.
 Requirements vary, from form filling to simply verifying by handing the phone to your relative for approval.

-Act from a Distance
+Act From a Distance

 Doing admin and paperwork together may be a time-drain and tiring.
-If you live some distance away, you may wish to discuss having access to their email account, set up email forwarding to help ensure you are clued in to expiry dates, renewals, reminders or simply amend the email address for certain organisations to contact you, to ensure you don't miss important correspondence.
+If you live some distance away, you may wish to discuss having access to their email account, set up email forwarding to help ensure you are clued into expiry dates, renewals, reminders or simply amend the email address for certain organisations to contact you, to ensure you don't miss important correspondence.

 Give Ongoing Advice